Nickell Bias in Panel Local Projection: Financial Crises Are Worse Than You Think

 by noticing the true IRF $\beta^{(h)}=\beta^{(0)}\rho^{h}$ and $0<\sigma_{u_{x}}^{2}f_{T,h}(\rho)/\left(\sigma_{x}^{2}\rho^{h}\right)=O(1)$.
-No matter whether the true $\beta^{(h)}$ is positive or negative, the FE estimator exhibits an \emph{attenuation bias} and underestimates $|\beta^{(h)}|$. \end{enumerate} \end{rem} In simulation studies and empirical applications, we find that these intriguing phenomena of the FE estimator are common in the simple AR(1) specification as well as more general cases.
-Although the true DGPs in real data studies are unknown, in our empirical application in Section \ref{sec:Empirical-Application} we observe that the bias correction enlarges the magnitude of the IRFs and the biggest discrepancy often occurs on a relatively long horizon.
+No matter whether the true $\beta^{(h)}$ is positive or negative, the FE estimator exhibits an \emph{attenuation bias} and underestimates $|\beta^{(h)}|$. \item For statistical inference, the bias term in (\ref{eq:biasFEAR1}) suggests that a larger relative magnitude of sample sizes $N/T$ causes more severe distortion of the coverage probabilities of FE's confidence intervals.
+Therefore, the impact of Nickell bias on inference is more substantial with a larger $N$ and smaller $T$. \end{enumerate} \end{rem} In simulation studies and empirical applications, we find that these intriguing phenomena of the FE estimator are common in the simple AR(1) specification as well as more general cases.
+Although the true DGPs in real data studies are unknown, in the empirical applications in Section \ref{sec:Empirical-Application} we observe that the bias correction enlarges the magnitude of the IRFs and the biggest discrepancy often occurs on a relatively long horizon.

-\subsection{Main Equation based on Panel VAR{ {} }}
+\subsection{Main Equation Based on Panel VAR{ {} }}

 While we have demonstrated the bias in the FE estimation of (\ref{eq:modelh}) from the prototype DGP (\ref{eq:DGP}) and (\ref{eq:AR1}), the Nickell bias looms in general dynamic systems.
 In practical use of the panel AR model, researchers may want to include lagged dependent variables as well as other control variables.
 For example, \citet[p.1424]{nickell1981biases} considers a panel ARX (in our notation) $y_{i,t+1}=\mu_{i}^{y}+\gamma y_{i,t}+\beta x_{i,t+1}+u_{i,t+1}^{y}$.